satwikkansal/ibm_iot_example/blog/draft.md

 The clients communicate with the broker (not directly with each other), where they can publish messages or subscribe to hierarchical message topics.
 Topics are used to segregate different data.
 You can read more about how MQTT works in the [Getting to know MQTT](https://developer.ibm.com/articles/iot-mqtt-why-good-for-iot/) article.

-MQTT is not the only protocol; there are other communication protocols as well like [ XMPP](https://en.wikipedia.org/wiki/XMPP) (an XML-based chat protocol),[ CoAP](https://tools.ietf.org/html/rfc7252) (Constrained Application Protocol), web-sockets, or higher-level device-management oriented protocols like LMW2M, OMA-DM, and TR-069.
+MQTT is not the only protocol; there are other communication protocols as well like [ XMPP](https://en.wikipedia.org/wiki/XMPP) (an XML-based chat protocol), [CoAP](https://tools.ietf.org/html/rfc7252) (Constrained Application Protocol), web-sockets, or higher-level device-management oriented protocols like [LWM-2M](https://en.wikipedia.org/wiki/OMA_LWM2M), [OMA-DM](https://openmobilealliance.org/wp/Overviews/dm_overview.html), and [TR-069](https://www.broadband-forum.org/wp-content/uploads/2018/11/TR-069.pdf).

 ### Protocols for our Application